hassibmoddasser/hassibmoddasser/README.md

 # Hi there, I'm Hassib

-Results-oriented **software engineer** with a focus on design and implementation.
+Results-oriented Software Engineer with a focus on design and implementation.
 Skilled in Agile processes, Back-end and Front-end development, and creating eCommerce applications.
-Over **five years of professional experience with international teams** building robust systems and scalable customer-focused products using cutting-edge technologies.
+Over five years of professional experience with international teams building robust systems and scalable customer-focused products using cutting-edge technologies.

 Passionate about blogging and have published numerous articles ranked on the first page of Google.
 Have worked with various technologies and programming languages; however, my favorites include JavaScript, TypeScript, React.js, Next.js, Angular, Node.js, and Express.js.